-- Your healthcare provider will give you OPDIVO into your vein through an intravenous (IV) line over 60 minutes. - OPDIVO is usually given every 2 weeks. • - When used in combination with ipilimumab, OPDIVO is usually given every 3 weeks, for a total of 4 doses. • Ipilimumab will be given on the same day.
-After that, OPDIVO will be given alone every 2 weeks. - Your healthcare provider will decide how many treatments you need. • - Your healthcare provider will do blood tests to check you for side effects. • - If you miss any appointments, call your healthcare provider as soon as possible to reschedule your appointment. •
+- Your healthcare provider will give you OPDIVO into your vein through an intravenous (IV) line over 30 minutes. - OPDIVO is usually given every 2 weeks or 4 weeks depending on the dose you are receiving. - When used in combination with ipilimumab, OPDIVO is usually given every 3 weeks, for a total of 4 doses.
+Ipilimumab will be given on the same day.
+After that, OPDIVO will be given alone every 2 weeks or 4 weeks depending on the dose you are receiving. - Your healthcare provider will decide how many treatments you need. - Your healthcare provider will do blood tests to check you for side effects. - If you miss any appointments, call your healthcare provider as soon as possible to reschedule your appointment.